CDCR coaches help shape next generation

 - Capt.
 Allen Iverson, 7 years of coaching youth football

 Combined, they have more than 50 years of involvement in youth sports.
-Their efforts reflect well on CDCR and the department’s level of community involvement.
+These SATF coaches’ efforts reflect the department’s commitment to community involvement.

 Alan Shaw, 27 years at CDCR